jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 In the "templates" folder on the right side click on "index.liquid", that is our home page.

 Go to the "layout" and then click on the "theme.liquid" file.
 There you will noticed HTML, CSS and some programing going on.
-The programing is Liquid.
+The code inside {% and %} tags is Liquid.

 ## Publish your theme